-The similarities between Romney's healthcare plan and that of Democratic President Barack Obama, derisively dubbed "Romneycare and Obamacare" by conservatives, are seen as the biggest challenge to Romney in his expected presidential bid.
+The similarities between Romney’s healthcare plan and that of Democratic President Barack Obama, derisively dubbed “Romneycare and Obamacare” by conservatives, are seen as the biggest challenge Romney must overcome in his expected presidential bid.

 “Our plan was a state solution to a state problem,” Romney said in a speech at the University of Michigan’s Cardiovascular Center in Ann Arbor.
 “While his (Obama‘s) plan is a power grab by the federal government to put a one-size-fits-all plan across the nation.”